 To encourage our employees to think like owners and share in the Company's success, all employees are granted stock options, certain employees are granted restricted stock units and all employees can elect to participate in our employee stock purchase plan.
-All full-time employees are eligible for health insurance, paid and unpaid leaves including paid parental leave, retirement plan with an employer contribution match, life and disability/accident coverage, parking or commuter assistance, dependent care accounts, a lifestyle allowance which may be used to repay outstanding student loans and/or on expenses related to wellness, work-life, or personal development, tuition assistance, an employee assistance program providing mental health, wellness support, legal and financial health resources.
-We celebrate successes through our STAR Recognition Program as well as kudos posted to our internal newsfeed, employee events, and at employee meet-ups multiple times per month.
+All full-time employees are eligible for health insurance, paid and unpaid leaves including paid parental leave, retirement plan with an employer contribution match, life and disability/accident coverage, parking or commuter assistance, dependent care accounts, an employee assistance program providing mental health, wellness support, legal and financial health resources, and access to free and convenient COVID-19 testing.

+We celebrate successes through our STAR Recognition Program as well as kudos posted to our internal newsfeed, employee events, and employee meet-ups multiple times per month (now virtual).